Dexcom CGM: Clinical studies

+Safety and regulatory actions

+In March 2025, the FDA issued Dexcom a warning letter following inspections of facilities that manufactured G6 and G7 sensors.
+The agency said the devices were adulterated because manufacturing methods and controls did not conform to federal quality-system requirements.
+The letter cited inadequate process monitoring and validation, deficiencies in design controls and risk analysis—including risks associated with automated insulin delivery—and commercial distribution of sensors after major manufacturing changes without a required new premarket notification.

+In 2025, Dexcom recalled certain G6, G7, ONE, and ONE+ receivers because a speaker malfunction could prevent audible alerts for dangerously high or low glucose.
+The FDA classified the action as the most serious type of recall and reported at least 56 injuries and no deaths.
+Affected users were advised to check their receiver, request a replacement, and test its speaker whenever it was charged.

+In May 2026, Dexcom announced that G7 sensors from two lots which had been designated as scrap were stolen during disposal and sold by third parties.
+The company said one lot included sensors that were not properly sterilized, increasing the risk of skin infection, while the other had an elevated internal-testing failure rate and an increased risk of producing no readings.
+Dexcom advised users not to use sensors from the two lots and offered replacements; at the time of the announcement, no severe adverse events had been reported.

 Hybrid closed-loop systems

 Hybrid closed-loop (HCL) systems, also known as automated insulin delivery (AID) systems, are medical technologies designed to assist individuals with diabetes in regulating blood glucose levels.
 These systems integrate a continuous glucose monitor (CGM), an insulin pump, and a control algorithm to automatically adjust basal insulin delivery and, in some systems, administer correction boluses.
 The term "hybrid" refers to the fact that while the system automates many aspects of insulin dosing, users are still required to manually input carbohydrate intake and manually administer bolus doses for meals.
 HCL systems aim to maintain glucose levels within a target range and reduce the frequency and severity of hypoglycemia and hyperglycemia.

 Research and development of HCL systems began in the early 2000s, with efforts such as the Advanced Insulin Infusion Using a Control Loop (ADICOL) project.
 A 2008 clinical trial by Weinzimer et al. demonstrated that hybrid closed-loop therapy significantly improved overnight glucose control compared to conventional insulin delivery.
 The first HCL system to receive regulatory approval was the MiniMed 670G (Medtronic) in 2016.
 Since then, other systems—including the MiniMed 770G and 780G, Tandem t:slim X2 with Control-IQ, and CamAPS FX—have also been introduced, employing various algorithmic strategies such as model predictive control (MPC), proportional-integral-derivative (PID) control, and fuzzy logic.

 The Dexcom G6 and G7 can integrate with the Tandem t:slim X2, the Tandem Mobi, the Omnipod 5, and the Beta Bionics iLet insulin pumps.